Museum Boijmans Van Beuningen: Van der Steur building

+Exhibition wing

+In 1971, an exhibition wing was added.
+It was designed by the architect Alexander Bodon (1906-1993) with the purpose of showing temporary exhibitions.
+In 2003 the Flemish architects Robbrecht en Daem added new galleries to the exhibition wing.
+The new wing was "like a girdle around Bodon's large rooms.
+In their galleries they used clear and frosted glass, concrete and parts of the original brick wall.
+This and the library on the street side are the most recent extensions of the museum until now."

 The exhibition building was built with three large flexible spaces that could be reconfigured depending on each exhibitions needs.
 Bodon created a 'new wing' at a time when modern art literally and figuratively required space.
 The rooms had white and diffused lighting from above.
 The view of the garden from the large window gave views which reputedly distracted the attention of some visitors from the art.
 The ceiling which showed the arts' character with details of design meaning in them.

+Pavilion

+The Van Beuningen de Vriese Pavilion was built and designed by the Hubert-Jan Henket in 1991 to add the collections from the Beuningen.
 The pavilion holds the collections of preindustrial household objects.
-The space of pavilion is very transparent as the building has used the glass and silver-colored steel roof construction.
+The space of pavilion is very transparent as the building has used the glass and silver-coloured steel roof construction.

+Depot

 The construction of Depot Museum Boijmans Van Beuningen was started in 2017 and was officially opened by king Willem-Alexander on November 5, 2021.
 It is the world's first fully accessible art depot.

-The depot has been built in consideration of public and private partnership where inside and outside are intertwined.
-The plan of the museum is to give the visitors an impression in great scale of the collections which can be seen from the central staircase and landings.
+The depot was commissioned to give the visitors a sense of the great size of the collections which can be seen from the central staircase and landings.
 The ground floor of the depot consists of a welcoming entrance area with coffee corner, also is used for art handlings.
 The upper floors are for exhibitions spaces.
 The atrium gallery which has glass roof has collections from old buildings.
 The building is built with the sustainability in mind by architects MVRDV.
 The depot facade is covered by different types of glass with different color code to make the building flexible with the natural lightings.
 For example, the roof is coded with pink glass, which are transparent to afford visitors a view of the city and museum from the roof.
 There is also the restaurant Renilde (named after the former curator Renilde Hammacher) and salon Coert (named after the former director of the Rotterdam Museum Coert Ebbinge Wubben) situated.